-Businesses are the heart of any thriving economy, and even if you aren’t in business yourself, chances are you have some sort of involvement with them.
+Businesses are the heart of any thriving economy, and even if you aren’t in business yourself, you probably have some involvement with them.
 Maybe your employer is a corporation, or perhaps you have money invested in stocks or mutual funds.
-You may have applied for credit to pay for your home or car at some point in time, or perhaps you even shop online.
+You may have applied for credit to pay for your home or car at some point, or maybe you even shop online.
 You may not see it in your everyday life, but a vast network of legal agreements and business transactions surrounds you.

 This is where transactional law comes in.
-Transactional law governs the formation, interpretation, and dissolution of contracts between different types of businesses or between individuals concerning business transactions.
+Transactional law governs the formation, interpretation, and dissolution of contracts concerning business transactions between different businesses or individuals.
 In short, transactional law “deals with what people do, rather than what they think,” according to the American Bar Association.

-This article will give a transactional law overview and describe some of the more common legal transactions that fall under its purview.
-It will also provide examples of standard transactional agreements and describe what a lawyer practicing commercial law does.
+This article will give a transactional law overview and describe some of the more common legal transactions under its purview.
+It will also provide examples of standard transactional agreements and explain what a lawyer practicing commercial law does.

 Transactional Law Defined

 According to Merriam-Webster’s Collegiate Dictionary, a transactional agreement is “a contract by which parties exchange mutual promises or performances.”
-This broad definition can refer to pretty much any type of legal agreement that comes into being when you make a promise in return for what you are being given.
+This broad definition can refer to any legal agreement that comes into being when you make a promise in return for what you are being given.

 Transactional Law in Business

 However, if what was exchanged is something more abstract, such as a promise to provide a service, what’s known as a “constructive” remedy is what attorneys will instead pursue.
-This approach consists of what the law deems equitable, and what it can do is make the breaching party pay what essentially amounts to liquidated damages for their wrongdoing.
+This approach consists of what the law deems equitable and can make the breaching party pay what essentially amounts to liquidated damages for their wrongdoing.

 Transactional Law in Business Dealings

 Not all examples of what transactional law applies to are what you would typically think of as contractual agreements.
-For instance, if two companies merge, what transactional attorneys will do is use what’s known as a “stock purchase agreement” to outline the transition process.
+For instance, if two companies merge, transactional attorneys will use what’s known as a “stock purchase agreement” to outline the transition process.

 Business lawyers may also draft “shareholder agreements” upon the sale of a company to ensure what is being promised by what’s known as a merger.
-They will also draft what’s called an “assignment agreement” whenever a piece of property, such as trademark rights or intellectual property rights, is transferred from one party to another.
-In addition, transactional lawyers may use what is known as “agency agreements” whenever a company wants to hire what’s known as a “third party representative.”
+They will also draft an “assignment agreement” whenever a piece of property, such as trademark or intellectual property rights, is transferred from one party to another.
+In addition, transactional lawyers may use “agency agreements” whenever a company wants to hire what’s known as a “third-party representative.”

 Transactional Law Issues Involved in Business Transactions

-In order for commercial lawyers to properly draft what has been described above, they must have what is called an “understanding of the business transaction .”
-In addition, what attorneys often need to put these types of agreements together is what’s known as “business context.”
+To properly draft what has been described above, commercial lawyers must understand the business transaction.
+In addition, what attorneys often need to put these agreements together is what’s known as “business context.”

 Transactional Law in Personal Transactions

 Transaction attorneys don’t just deal with business transactions, however.
-They also often draft what is referred to as what transactional lawyers call “personal transactions” to ensure what is being exchanged between parties.
-For example when a couple divorces or settles their assets if one of them dies.
+They also often draft what transactional lawyers call “personal transactions” to ensure what is being exchanged between parties.
+For example, when a couple divorces or settles their assets if one of them dies.

 A divorce lawyer will typically use an “agreement for separation” to arrange what they believe is fair when it comes to how they divide up their property or handle child custody issues.
-On the other hand, a transactional lawyer specializing in what transactional law is known as “estate planning” will use what’s referred to as an “estate settlement agreement” to arrange how their estate gets divided up or what happens if they die.
+On the other hand, a transactional lawyer specializing in transactional law, known as estate planning, will use an “estate settlement agreement” to arrange how their estate gets divided up or what happens if they die.

 Transactional Law Translated: What Are the Basics?

 It can seem like a complex endeavor, but it’s relatively straightforward.
-This type of lawyer simply drafts what are known as agreements between two parties for what they believe is what both sides want.
-Whether it be for personal reasons, such as property division, or business transactions like mergers, what transactional law attempts to provide you with clarity when there may be confusion this type of lawyer’s goal is what transactional lawyers will refer to as “fairness.”
-In addition, what transactional lawyers and transactional law attempt to provide is known as “certainty”, which can help both parties be confident that what they agree upon will not change.
+This lawyer drafts agreements between two parties for what they believe is what both sides want.
+Whether it be for personal reasons, such as property division, or business transactions like mergers, transactional law attempts to provide you with clarity when there may be confusion; this is what transactional lawyers will call a “fairness opinion.”
+In addition, transactional lawyers and transactional law attempt to provide certainty, which can help both parties be confident that what they agree upon will not change.

 Transaction Law in a Nutshell

-If you’re looking for clarity and fairness when it comes to your agreements, what lawyers try to do is make things clear.
-Not only can this type of lawyer draft what are known as business agreements and personal ones, such as those that involve divorce or estate planning.
-What lawyers attempt to do with what they draft is ensure the stability and certainty of an agreement, so neither party may be subject to what transactional law refers to as “changing circumstances,” which can include what is known as a change in tax laws or what transactional lawyers may refer to as “contingencies.”
+If you’re looking for clarity and fairness in your agreements, lawyers try to make things clear.
+This type of lawyer drafts business and personal agreements, such as those involving divorce or estate planning.
+What lawyers try to do with what they draft is ensure the stability and certainty of a contract, so neither party may be subject to what transactional law calls “changing circumstances,” which can include a change in tax laws or what transactional lawyers call “contingencies.”

 Transactional Lawyers: Why They Matter and How They Can Help

-While what lawyers do seems pretty straightforward, what the law attempts to provide you with goes beyond that.
-What this type of lawyer does and what transactional law tries to accomplish is essential for both businesses and individuals.
-Transactional lawyers put together an agreement that works well for the two parties involved, whether it’s a written contract like shareholders agreements or an oral one such as prenuptial agreements.
-The goal what transactional lawyers what transactional law strives for is what transactional lawyers will refer to as fairness and certainty, which can help you sleep at night.
-So if what a transactional lawyer does interest you, check out what transactional law provides next time the opportunity arises.
+While what lawyers do seems straightforward, what the law attempts to provide you goes beyond that.
+What this lawyer does and what transactional law tries to accomplish is essential for businesses and individuals.
+Transactional lawyers put together an agreement that works well for the two parties involved, whether it’s a written contract like a shareholder agreement or an oral one such as a prenuptial agreement.
+The goal that transactional lawyers and transactional laws strive for is what transactional lawyers will call fairness and certainty, which can help you sleep at night.
+So, if what a transactional lawyer does interest you, check out what transactional law provides next time the opportunity arises.

 Is a Transactional Lawyer the Same as a Litigation Lawyer?

 The answer is no. Litigation law deals with what transactional lawyers use to resolve disputes.
-If one party believes the other hasn’t upheld what they agreed to in what is known as a contract, what transactional lawyers use litigation law to resolve disputes.
+Transactional lawyers use litigation law to resolve disputes if one party believes the other hasn’t upheld what they agreed to.

--Some common legal transactions that fall under transaction law include contract drafting and negotiation, mergers and acquisitions, real estate transactions, and bankruptcy proceedings.
+- Some everyday legal transactions under transaction law include contract drafting and negotiation, mergers and acquisitions, real estate transactions, and bankruptcy proceedings.

--A lawyer practicing transaction law typically spends a great deal of time reviewing documents and researching case law.
+- A lawyer practicing transaction law typically spends much time reviewing documents and researching case law.

 Transaction lawyers help clients with business transactions, including forming companies, negotiating contracts, creating employee agreements, intellectual property rights, real estate deals and overall legal compliance.